SplunkSec/.conf2015/README.md

 Create a file input that will monitor the "files" directory of the Nessus user you use to launch the scan.
 This will be located in /opt/nessus/var/nessus/users/$username$/files.
 Have it index anything with a CSV extension.

 Create a script that will iterate through the nessus_scan_status_lookup table, connect to the Nessus scanner, and export the scan to CSV format.
 The basic examples above can serve as a guide.
-The API command is:
+AN example of the API command is:

 	curl -k -X POST -H 'X-Cookie: token=f8f0b0821d0ef193d346a2951dbc9e28314bcf232d40e4e7' -H 'Content-Type: application/json' -d '{"format": "csv"} ' https://10.10.10.10:8834/scans/6/export